FREE SHIPPING ON SELECT PRODUCTS OR OVER $99 SPEND SHOP NOW

 2. Physical Therapy:

 Physical therapy aims to restore movement and reduce pain through exercises, stretches, and manual therapy.
-It is particularly effective for conditions likechronic back pain orarthritis.
+It is particularly effective for conditions like chronic back pain or arthritis.

 3. Psychological Therapy: